Updated: May 20, 2022

-When I began my teaching career, it seemed ironic to me that economics was not being taught in public schools.
+When I began my teaching career in South Central, Los Angeles, it seemed ironic to me that economics was not being taught in public schools.
 Economics was deserving of my students’ attention and study.
 But the only school in the ghetto issuing diplomas was the School of Hard Knox.
 My students were not being taught “the game” or the rules of the game.
 The game was capitalism.
 And after the collapse of the Soviet Empire and the failure of centrally planned economies, capitalism remained the only game in town.
 What existed were variations on the theme: laissez-faire, mixed markets, state capitalism, and capitalism with Chinese characteristics.

 Millions of poor children were dependents of the state.
 Most aspired to be successful and independent.
 There was an entrepreneurial spirit in the inner cities, but it was largely self-taught and untrained.
 We respected the game and the hustle.
 Even perverse forms of this entrepreneurial spirit -drug dealing- were tolerated in the hood.
 It was capitalism with ghetto characteristics.